SiFTW/MitchellLabWebsite/content/post/centre/index.md

 When starting are centre many supporting roles are created.
 The development of your team is a key goal of the FLF.
 The ability to create roles such as “Early Career Research lead”, “Patient Engagement Lead”, “Outreach Lead” enables you to assign supportive roles to members of your FLF team.
 These can be tailored to match the skills and career development needs of individual members of your team.
 As a leader of a centre you are uniquely positioned to match people with roles within your centre.

+{{% callout note %}}
+If you’re still wondering whether you should start a research centre, perhaps it’s not the right time.
+Wait a year and reassess.
+Don’t force it, because it’s going to be *hard* work!
+{{% /callout %}}

 ## Is a centre needed?
 Identifying the unmet need.

 This is a big one.
 At many points in this process you will need and answer for people who ask “Why do we need a centre?”
 If you struggle when thinking about the answer to this for yourself then you will struggle to get the centre off the ground.
 Spend lots of time thinking about this, because you answer to this question will form the basis of many conversations, presentations, documents, and pitches to leadership as you progress.